santisoler/settle/README.md

 settle packages.yml
 ```

-Now Settle will ask you if you want to refresh the packages lists, update all the
+Now Settle will ask you if you want update all the
-installed packages and then will ask you which packages you want to install:
+installed packages and/or which packages you want to install:

 ![Settle example](settle_example.gif)

+By default Settle will refresh packages lists before performing any tasks in order to
+avoid problems with old-dated packages.

 ## How to install